String Value Matching

 Contains

-Pattern string A pattern string is a sequence of characters that defines a specific format or structure, often used for searching, matching, or validating text based on predefined rules or patterns.
+Pattern string A pattern string is a sequence of characters that defines a specific format or structure.
+It is often used for searching, matching, or validating text based on predefined rules or patterns.

 Success criteria